Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Methodology

 \paragraph{Instruction Generation through Guided Prompting.}

-After verifying the executability of codes, we use them to create instruction sets in the form of question-answer pairs.
-Building on prior work of in-context Q\&A generation \citep{self_icl, self_demos}, we guide the model through a two-step process: first synthesizing a batch of questions and then generating corresponding answers separately.
-To ensure high-quality answers, we also employ a step-by-step approach where the model first generates detailed calculations and analyses, which are subsequently refined into concise, educational answers optimized for learning \citep{textbooks}.

-The model will generate two types of instructions: recognition-oriented, focusing on visual information retrieval, and reasoning-oriented, requiring both comprehensive recognition and multi-step reasoning.
-With minimal constraints on question content, the model is encouraged to explore creative and diverse instructions.
-Each chart can be used to generate multiple questions, and we filter redundant ones using ROUGE-L overlap, following the Self-Instruct method \citep{self_instruct}.
+After verifying executability, we use $C_{\text{final}}$ to create instruction sets in the form of Q\&A pairs.
+Building on prior work of in-context Q\&A generation \citep{self_icl, self_demos}, we guide the model in two steps: first generating a batch of questions, then producing corresponding answers.
+To ensure high-quality answers, we also employ a step-by-step approach where the model first provides detailed calculations and analyses, which are then refined into concise, educational answers optimized for learning \citep{textbooks}.
+The model generates two types of instructions: \textit{recognition-oriented}, focused on visual information retrieval, and \textit{reasoning-oriented}, requiring both recognition and multi-step reasoning.
+With minimal constraints on content, the model is encouraged to explore creative and diverse instructions.
+Multiple questions can be generated for each chart, and redundant ones are filtered using ROUGE-L overlap, following \citet{self_instruct}.